AdobeDocs/experience-manager-learn.en/help/aem-target-personalization/implementation.md

 10. After installing the packages on AEM Author, select each uploaded package in AEM Package Manager, and select **More > Replicate** to ensure the packages are deployed to AEM Publish.
 11. At this point, you have successfully installed your WKND reference site and all additional packages required for this tutorial.

-[NEXT CHAPTER](./using-launch-adobe-io.md): In the next chapter, you will be integrating Launch with AEM.
+[NEXT CHAPTER](./using-launch-adobe-io.md): In the next chapter, you will integrate Launch with AEM.